 IATA’s new accreditation models are better tailored to agents’ needs and business models.

 As part of NewGen ISS, IATA has introduced three new accreditation options which provide more choice and flexibility to travel agents and widen access to IATA accreditation.
 The new accreditation models are tailored to the needs of different travel agents and offer greater flexibility should a travel agent’s business needs change.
 All of IATA’s models are voluntary and open to any agents who meet the eligibility requirements.

 Learn more.
 Explore IATA’s accreditation options to see which model best suits your business.

 The GoLite accreditation option allows agents to transact with airlines through IATA’s BSP exclusively using the IATA EasyPay and Card forms of payment.
 And since there’s no Cash facility (deferred payments), GoLite agents can benefit from IATA accreditation with fewer financial requirements.

 How is the GoLite Accreditation simpler?
 First, there is no minimum financial security.
 In addition, agents under this model are not subject to annual financial reviews, and don’t have to submit audited financial statements to IATA.
 This can bring substantial cost savings for smaller agents.

 GoStandard accreditation is based on the traditional IATA accreditation.
 This model allows agents to be accredited in a Billing Settlement Plan (BSP) with access to all payment methods, including BSP Cash and BSP Card.
-In addition to these, GoStandard agents will now be able to use a new, pay-as-you-go e-wallet solution called IATA EasyPay.
+In addition to these, GoStandard agents are now able to use a virtual wallet solution called IATA EasyPay.

 GoStandard agents continue to be subject to the local financial criteria and those requirements applicable in the BSP market of their accreditation.
-However, with the implementation of NewGen ISS, a new risk management framework will apply.
+However, with the implementation of NewGen ISS, a new risk management framework applies.